What is the Sports Premium Grant?

 Partnerships are strong, we are affiliated to the sports development partnership; we take part in football competitions, sports hall athletics, Mini Red Tennis competitions

 We work with the local infant school annually holding a mini Olympics for the year 2 children in the summer term.

-Swimming; All K S 1 children participate in swimming.
+Swimming; All K S 1 and 2 children participate in swimming.